dhcoder/TiltAdventure/README.md

 * desktop/
 * core/

-Most of the game logic is under core/, whereas the target-specific folders exist only to publish the game to their proper format.
+Most of the game logic is under core/, whereas the platform-specific folders exist only to publish the game to their proper format.

+There are also some tools in this project.
+They will always be targeted for the desktop.

+* tools.scene/

+The Scene Tool is an editor which lets you create and edit scenes - essentially an area consisting of tiles, entities, and logic.
+A game is essentially a collection of connected scenes.

 There are also some utility modules:

 * dhcoder.support/
 * dhcoder.libgdx/
+* dhcoder.libgdx.tool/
 * dhcoder.test/

-dhcoder.test is a small set of utility classes that help me out in my unit tests. dhcoder.support is a growing set of general utility classes that I could, in theory, port over to any other Java application. dhcoder.libgdx, in contrast, is a set of utility classes that build on top of libgdx itself.
+*dhcoder.test* is a small set of utility classes that help me out in my unit tests.
+*dhcoder.support* is a growing set of general utility classes that I could potentially port over to any other Java application.
+*dhcoder.libgdx* is a set of utility classes that build on top of libgdx itself.
+*dhcoder.libgdx.tool* is a further refinement, providing classes useful for making desktop tools but not for the game itself.

 ## JDK / ADK